leakinginfo-funny/NovaCourt-executor/README.md

 # NovaCourt-executor
-Nova Court is a lightweight Roblox executor focused on stability, safety, and clean performance.
-Open-source on GitHub, built for smooth injection, fast execution, and a respectful community.
-Use responsibly.
+About Nova Court

+Nova Court is a lightweight Roblox executor built with a focus on stability and ease of use.
+A preview image of the interface is provided so users know exactly what they’re running.
+Due to common antivirus false positives on executors, AV protection must be temporarily disabled before use.

 How to Download & Use Nova Court